-In so doing, Barrett Browning undoes the central conceit of Coleridge’s two poems, and reverses their aspirations for the future.
+In so doing, Barrett Browning undoes the central conceit of Coleridge’s two poems and reverses their aspirations for the future.
 Aurora Leigh resists the law laid down by Coleridge’s use of trope, and we can feel the ripples of this difference temporally.
-“This Lime-Tree Bower My Prison,” like “Frost at Midnight,” converts metonymy into metaphor: the lime-tree bower metonymizes the house at which the injured poet is stuck, only for that metonym to become the tenor of a carceral metaphor: “this lime-tree bower my prison” (l.
-2).
-In Freudian terms (as processed through Lacan’s discussion of metonymy and metaphor) Coleridge’s figural language works first by displacement, “as I myself were there!” (l.
-47), only to begin the work of condensation, as if Charles and the speaker were the same person, and so they can “contemplate / With lively joy the joys we cannot share” (ll.
-68–69).
-This gives a dreamlike quality to Coleridge’s text, which has been seen as a source of its unusual temporality: as Francis O’Gorman notes, Coleridge is imagining and situating himself within a present, as a way of expressing trepidation for the future.
-He meanwhile treats the present as his own past: “So my friend / Struck with deep joy may stand, as I have stood” (ll.
-38–39).
-The figural trajectory of Aurora’s lime tree is quite different: the tree appears as an allusion to Coleridge, but then becomes a symbol of a world outside the house.
-The lime tree never becomes a metonym for the house, and never a metaphor for a prison; rather, the window from which Aurora watches the tree stands in metonymic relation to the house, and then the window becomes allegorized as bars of her prison cell.
-The symbolic tree is viewed from through that mediating frame.
+“This Lime-Tree Bower My Prison,” like “Frost at Midnight,” converts metonymy into metaphor: the lime-tree bower metonymizes the house at which the injured poet is stuck, only for that metonym to become the tenor of a carceral metaphor: “this lime-tree bower my prison” (2).
+In Freudian terms (as processed through Lacan’s discussion of metonymy and metaphor), Coleridge’s figural language works first by displacement, “as I myself were there!”
+(47), only to begin the work of condensation, as if Charles and the speaker were the same person, so they can “contemplate / With lively joy the joys we cannot share” (68–69).
+This gives a dreamlike quality to Coleridge’s text, which has been seen as a source of its unusual temporality.
+As Francis O’Gorman notes, Coleridge is imagining and situating himself within a present as a way of expressing trepidation for the future.
+He meanwhile treats the present as his past: “So my friend / Struck with deep joy may stand, as I have stood” (38–39).
+The figural trajectory of Aurora’s lime tree is quite different: the tree appears as an allusion to Coleridge but then becomes a symbol of a world outside the house.
+The lime tree never becomes a metonym for the house and never a metaphor for a prison; rather, the window from which Aurora watches the tree stands in metonymic relation to the house, and then the window becomes allegorized as the bars of her prison cell.
+The symbolic tree is viewed through that mediating frame.